MakeContributions/ideahub/CONTRIBUTING.md

 git clone "url you just copied"
 ```

-where "url you just copied" (without the quotation marks) is the URL to this repository (your fork of this project).
+"url you just copied" (without the quotation marks) is the URL to this repository (your fork of this project).
 See the previous steps to obtain the URL.

 <img align="right" width="300" src="https://user-images.githubusercontent.com/68538660/106241311-d4232980-61d3-11eb-84e6-293f97c09e1c.png" alt="copy URL to clipboard" />